stripe-samples/saving-card-without-payment/README.md

 `STATIC_DIR` tells the server where to the client files are located and does not need to be modified unless you move the server files.

+Note: If you install the sample with the Stripe CLI using `stripe samples create saving-card-without-payment` then the path to the directory with static files will be `../client` if you install the sample by git cloning the entire repository this will be set to `../../client`.

 **2. Follow the server instructions on how to run:**

 Pick the server language you want and follow the instructions in the server folder README on how to run.